The Freedom Clinic: A Community-designed Healthcare Pilot & School-Based Health Center

 ABOUT OUR GRANTEE

-Inspired by Tubman, our mission is to address health and wellness through systemic and clinical approaches.
-By practicing medicine at the intersection of health and freedom, we address both the health of our patients and the factors that determine their health.
+Inspired by Tubman, their mission is to address health and wellness through systemic and clinical approaches.
+By practicing medicine at the intersection of health and freedom, Tubman Center addresses both the health of our patients and the factors that determine their health.
 Tubman Health provides primary and preventive care, behavioral health services, community resources, social services, political education, and advocacy.